rajinder-yadav/furi/README.md

 ### Configuration file

-FURI lets you configure server settings from a YAML file.
+Furi lets you configure server settings from a YAML file.
 This allows you to easily change settings without having to modify your code.

 __File: "furi.yaml" (optional)__